Sex differences in psychology: Socialization

 Differences in socialization of males and females are known to cause, decrease, or increase the magnitude of various sex differences.

 In most cultures, humans are subject from infancy to gender socialization.
 For example, infant girls typically wear pink and infant boys typically wear blue.
 Gender schemas, or gendered cultural ideals which determine a person's preferences, are also installed into our behaviors beginning at infancy.

 As people get older, gender stereotypes become more applied.
 The social role theory primarily deals with such stereotypes, more specifically the division of labor and a gender hierarchy.
 When this theory is applied in social settings, such as the workplace, it can often lead to sexism.
 This theory also applies to certain personality trails, such as men are more typically more assertive and women more passive.
 According to this theory, ideally, in most cultures, the woman is to stay and tend to the house and home while the man works to both better the house itself and increase finances.

-In the midst of so many idealistic concepts on the roles of a specific gender in society, there are also individuals who choose to not to conform to the ideas of their culture.
-Throughout history, gender roles have been altered and are much more flexible than they were in recent centuries.
-Such alterations include equal political rights as well as employment and education opportunities solely available to females.
-Homosexual people are also subject to go against gender conformities.
-The term congenital gender invert is used to define homosexuals who possess a trait of the opposite sex.
-Such individuals tend to have the most social difficulty in regards to cultural norms.
+Gender roles vary significantly by culture and time period.
+Such differences include political rights as well as employment and education opportunities solely available to females.
+Homosexual people are also subject to various societal expectations.
+Sexual inversion was one theory of homosexuality, positing that homosexuality was due to an innate reversal of gender traits.